 Having such a great and careful planning, China not only know what to do, but also able to attract a wide range of local investors to support their programs.
-This paper strongly advice that Indonesia should have the same blueprint as a football policy reference, where national football stakeholders in collaboration with academics exercise to achieve a common goal in improving the national football.
-If the Indonesian Ministry of Defense has a defense white paper which is the formulation of the statement and defense policy as a whole, then Indonesia must create a national football white paper.
-China's soft power strategy in football this decade focuses on three important components: (1).
-HR recruitment of worldclass football players and managers, and (2).
-Heavy investment in European big football clubs.
-(3).
-Stadium Diplomacy, where China fund and construct new Stadiums for their potential economic partners in Africa and Latin America.
-With this strategy, China aim to achieve some results that have been implemented: (1).
-Improving the quality and competitiveness of the national football (2).
-Gain influence international football: in and (3).
-Strengthen their economies by expanding markets and opportunities, in the football business.
+This paper strongly advice that Indonesia should have the same blueprint as a football policy reference, where national football stakeholders in collaboration with academics exercise to achieve a common goal in imporving the national football.
+If the Indonesian Ministry of Defence has a defense white paper which is the formulation of the statement and defense policy as a whole, then Indonesia must create a national football white paper.